DioxusLabs/docsite/docs-src/0.4/en/reference/component_props.md

 ```

 > While the new Component is shorter and easier to read, this macro should not be used by library authors since you have less control over Prop documentation.

+As we mentioned previoisly in the part about lifetimes and memoization, the update function borrows from the props struct; as the `#[component]` is only a shorthand way of defining a component function and a Props struct in one go, this does not change.

+In the `TitleCard` example, the type of `title` is atually `title: &String`, as it is borrowed from the component scope!

 ## Component Children